-The trash and recycling area for the development complies with the Solid Waste and Recycling Enclosure Standards, which as conditioned will be verified prior to issuance of any building permits.
-All new utilities will be screened from view.
+The trash and recycling area for the development complies with the Solid Waste and Recycling Enclosure Standards.
+A condition of approval requires that a Waste Reduction and Recycling Plan be approved prior to issuance of any building permits.
+Any new utilities will be screened from view.